Information Report

 There may also be Social, Emotional, Mental Health (SEMH) and communication concerns raised by guardians and staff not identifiable through academic progress measures.

-Other information used in assessment can include:
+Other information used in assessment can include:-

-- Reports and/or observations from staff
+- Reports and/or observations from staff;

-- Academic progress records
+- Academic progress records;

-- Records from feeder schools, including Education Health and Care Plans, Individual Education Plans, SATs (Year 6)
+- Records from feeder schools, including Education Health and Care Plans, Individual Education Plans, SATs (Year 6);

-- Information from guardians
+- Information from parents/carers;

-- Existing medical or specialist reports
+- Existing medical or specialist reports;

-- Risk assessments
+- Risk assessments.

 Where a student is identified to benefit from additional provision, which is ‘additional to and/or different from’ the provision made generally for others of the same age, we will follow the 4 Point Plan – Assess, Plan, Do, Review.
 This will be conducted termly or whenever necessary due to transition in a student’s progress.